kimseungbin/cognito-demo/infra/git/hooks/README.md

 Before using the hooks included in this repository, you need to follow some setup instructions:

-- Changing th eGit hook directory to the specified location.
+- Changing the Git hook directory to the specified location.
-- Ensure the hooks are executable
+- Ensure the hooks are executable.
-- (Optional) Enable Git Hook in JetBrain's IDE.
+- (*Optional*) Enable Git Hook in JetBrains IDE.

 ## Changing the Git Hook Directory